-- Alcohol and Drug Testing of Biological and Nonbiological Specimens, R 325.2671 325.2677 - Rule(s) to be processed between July 1, 2021 and June 30, 2022.
+- Alcohol and Drug Testing of Biological and Nonbiological Specimens, R 325.2671 325.2677 - Tests for Breath Alcohol, R 325.2651 325.2659 - 1.
+Rule(s) to be processed between July 1, 2022 and June 30, 2023.
 [Give brief description.]

+FSD filed a Request for Rulemaking [2022-34-SP] to revise the Tests for Breath Alcohol rule set, R 325.2651-325.2659.
+The existing rules have accompanied the current evidential breath alcohol test instruments since the purchase and adoption of those instruments into the program.
+The State of Michigan is purchasing new instruments with additional technological features and expanded capabilities and will need to change the existing rules to accommodate both the technological features and the new capabilities.
+The rules will also need to be updated to apply to the new instrument for training instrument users and technicians.

-FSD has not identified any rules to be processed during the plan period. - Rules that are obsolete or superseded and can be rescinded between July 1, 2021 and June 30, 2022.
+FSD has not identified any other rules to be processed during the plan period.

+2. Rules that are obsolete or superseded and can be rescinded between July 1, 2022 and June 30, 2023.
 Also, please identify the rules or rule sets that are least important to the mission and function of the agency, or are otherwise strong candidates for rescission.

+FSD has identified all its rule sets as being important to the mission and functions of the department and has not identified any of these rules as strong candidates for rescission.

-FSD has not identified any rules that are obsolete or superseded and can be rescinded during the plan period. - 3.
-Has the agency failed to promulgate any statutorily required rules or failed to utilize any statutorily required rules?
+3. Has the agency failed to promulgate any statutorily required rules or failed to utilize any statutorily required rules?
 Please explain.